frontity/api-reference/docs-api/frontity-packages/features-packages/wp-source.md

 This value can be used in the `auth` property of [`libraries.source.api.get`](#libraries-source-api-get).

 Crucially, `state.source.auth` is **removed in the `afterSSR()` action**, so if `state.source.auth` is present in the state on the server its value will not be sent to the client, thus confidential credentials are not revealed client-side.

+#### `state.source.redirections`

+Via this `wp-source` package, Frontity have support for 3xx Redirections that are stored in the WordPress database.
+Such redirections can be added for example via the popular [Redirection plugin](https://wordpress.org/plugins/redirection/).

+Through the property `state.source.redirections` we can configure how we want to handle the redirections.
+This property can have one of the following values:

+- `"no"` - Does not handle the redirections at all.
+This is the **default**.

+- `"404"` - Only send the additional request to the WordPress instance if the original request has returned a 404 error.
+This is the scenario described above.

+- `"all"` - Always make an additional request to the WordPress instance to check if there exists a redirection.
+This means that for every single `actions.source.fetch()` there will be a parallel request to the WordPress server that is fired "just in case" the `actions.source.fetch()` returns a 404.
+If the `actions.source.fetch()` is successful, the result of fetching the redirection is discarded.
+If `actions.source.fetch()` fails, Fronity waits for the response from fetching the redirection and if that is successful, uses it's result.

+- `string` - A string that contains a regex pattern. **The string must start with `"RegExp:"`**.
+This pattern will be matched against the current route and if matched, Frontity will make an additional request to the WordPress instance to check if there exists a redirection.
+Note that the shorthand character classes will have to be escaped, so for example instead of `\d`, you will need to write `\\d`.

+- `string[]` - An array of strings, which can contain the `"404"` value as well as any number of strings starting with `"RegExp:/"` which represent regular expressions.
+An additional request will be sent to Wordpress to check for the redirection if any of the regular expressions match the current route.
+If the array also contains a `"404"`, an additional request will also be made if the original request has returned a 404 error.

+Some example valid values are:

+- `"no"`
+- `"all"`
+- `"404"`
+- `"RegExp:/some-post/(\\d*)"`
+- `"RegExp:/post-(\\w*)/(\\d*)"`
+- `["404", "RegExp:/some-post/", "RegExp:/another-post"]`

 ### Custom Post Types